egovernment/eregistrations/documentation/styles.md

 ***Safari*** hack not applied, but if needed can be added in any proper way.
 ***Opera*** hack not applied, but if needed can be added in any proper way.

-**Legacy browsers: IE8 - IE11** are treated in special css files, that are kept in *eregistrations/css/legacy* folder.
+**Legacy browsers: IE8 - IE11** are treated in special css files, that are maintained in *eregistrations/css/legacy* folder.
 All fixes are made by simplification of existing styles, and if necessary, set fix width and height.
-Layout can be fixed by applieing *floats* (but only in connection with *overflow: hidden* rule.
+Layout can be fixed by applying *floats* (but only in connection with *overflow: hidden* rule.

 Example can be found [here](https://github.com/egovernment/eregistrations/blob/master/css/legacy/components/container-with-nav.css#L1-L7).